Why Your WordPress Website is Slow (and how to fix it)

 Solution: Use Nginx instead of Apache

-NginX is 80% faster than Apache at high traffic times.
-Nginx has an event driven architecture that keeps a steady asynchronous connection that consumes the same amount of RAM regardless if its 2 concurrent connections or 20, 000 concurrent connections.
-Example, if you have 20,000 visitors to your website at one time, NginX will serve the http request with the same process through an asynchronous connection, instead of creating a new process for each visitor like Apache does.
+Nginx is 80% faster than Apache at high traffic times.
+Nginx has an event-driven architecture that keeps a steady asynchronous connection that consumes the same amount of RAM regardless if it’s 2 concurrent connections or 20,000 concurrent connections.
+For example, if you have 20,000 visitors to your website at one time, Nginx will serve the HTTP request with the same process through an asynchronous connection, instead of creating a new process for each visitor like Apache does.

 Requesting dynamic content and assets slows down your server